cirocosta/learn-plai/4-functions/README.md

 # Functions

-Before jumping right into the code, some explanation have to be done:
+Before jumping right into the code, some explanation has to be done:

 - **declaration** is the contract that the function does;
-- **parameters** are not variables, bust a simple association between symbols and values;
+- **parameters** are not variables, but a simple association between symbols and values;
 - **application** is calling the function, which is an operation by itself.

-They are going to be defined by a new type, FunDefC:
+They are going to be defined by a new type, `FunDefC`:

 ```scheme
 (define-type FunDefC